kaveribhalerao/Titanic-survival-prediction/README.md

 About dataset: Contains passenger data Columns: PassengerId, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin, Embarked.

 In this project, ive done the basic data cleaning, preparation and transformation.
 Also, ive created various graphs and charts to study the parameters.
-Later, Ive used The Machine Learning model of Logistic Regression to predict the Survival chances of passengers based on their personal data using Exploratory data analytics.
+Later, Ive used The Machine Learning model of Logistic Regression to predict the Survival chances of passengers based on their personal data using Exploratory data analytics..